 That Spallina claims to Petitioner and his siblings that this scheme will get Simon’s children monies from the Estates, as they were no longer beneficiaries under the alleged 2012 Amended Trust, as all five children would get nothing, as it would go to Simon’s grandchildren as proposed in the May 12, 2012 meeting.
 Spallina apparently advising the children to act adversely to the grandchildren beneficiaries, their own children and get the money to themselves instead.
 Spallina states he is looking to get the children some of the monies outside the Estates, such as the insurance proceeds and IRA’s, so as to get the children money versus their children who are the rightful beneficiaries.
-This makes one wonder exactly who Spallina is representing.SAMR is Policychildren outside of and into the SAMR, the claim that there was .
+This makes one wonder exactly who Spallina is representing.

+That the proposed SAMR scheme is to have the Heritage Policy insurance proceeds be distributed to the children outside of the estate and into the SAMR, under the claim that there was a lost trust and no beneficiary designation.
 Upon trying to move the monies in this fashion prior to agreement by anyone, it appears Heritage’s reinsurer demanded an order from this Court with its blessing.
-However and limited legal knowledgePetitioner believes the funds w, per instructions in his estate plans in the life insurance carry over clauses in both the 2008 Trust of Simon and alleged 2012 Amended Trust
+However, on information and belief and limited legal knowledge, Petitioner believes the funds would flow into the estate of Simon, per instructions in his estate plans in the life insurance carry over clauses in both the 2008 Trust of Simon and alleged 2012 Amended Trust.

-That as proposed by Spallina, Theodore would be the Trustee of the SAMR scheme, claiming that under the IIT, which they all claim is lost, he knew he was the “Successor Trustee.” or words to that effect and get money out to the non-beneficiary children.
+That as proposed by Spallina, Theodore would be the Trustee of the SAMR scheme, claiming that under the IIT, which they all claim is lost, he knew he was the “Successor Trustee.”

+That Spallina claimed that the SAMR was necessary to “avoid creditors” and “avert estates taxes” or words to that effect and get money out to the non-beneficiary children.

+That Spallina states the SAMR will protect the Heritage Policy proceeds from liabilities and creditors, including liabilities that may result from a lawsuit filed against Theodore and Simon and their companies and later amended to add the Estates.
+That the lawsuit was filed by a one William E. Stansbury (“Stansbury”) in the Circuit Court of the Fifteenth Judicial Circuit of Florida, in and for Palm Beach Country, FL., Case #502012CA013933XXXX (“Stansbury Lawsuit”).
+The Stansbury Lawsuit will be discussed in greater detail further herein.

-That Spallina states the SAMR will protect the Heritage Policy proceeds from and creditors, including liabilities that may resultEstates.
-That the lawsuit was filed a one Heritage Policy too that and misinformation up face dire consequences and possible loss of the entire insurance benefitThat Petitioner did not agree that estate taxes could be evaded through a post mortem trust, especially where claims that Simon was the owner of the policy had been made by Spallina.
+That Spallina claimed the SAMR would keep the Heritage Policy proceeds from estate taxes too and if the SAMR was not done the proceeds would “escheat” to the state of Florida and not the estate of Simon, which Petitioner believes is not the case and that this threat and misinformation was used to intentionally scare the Beneficiaries and Interested Parties to hurry up and sign the SAMR or else face dire consequences and possible loss of the entire insurance benefit.
+That Petitioner did not agree that estate taxes could be evaded through a post mortem trust, especially where claims that Simon was the owner of the policy had been made by Spallina.